 James Dalton – Director of Civil Works, US Army Corps of Engineers

-Dr. Hiroyasu Kawai – Director Marine Information and Tsunami Department, PARI Japan
+Dr Hiroyasu Kawai – Director, PARI Marine Information and Tsunami Department

-Colonel Ian Cumming – Australian Defence Climate and Security Adviser
+Dr Ian Cumming – Australian Defence Climate and Security Advisor

 Marcus John – Director, Thomas Miller (Australasia) Pty Ltd